You are here

 Math + Art + Engineering = Beautiful

-Duke community invited to help construct new multi-part sculpture to be permanently installed in FCIEMAS on October 20, 2013
+Duke community invited to help construct new multi-part sculpture to be permanently installed in the Fitzpatrick Center Atrium on Oct.
+20, 2013

 by Minnie Glymph